demingongo/linuxstuff/gentoo/README.md

 Info:

 - Each script has requirements (see `.md` files).
-- No script to install cpu drivers, gpu drivers and gui.
+- No script to install cpu drivers and gui.
 You should do that on your own.
+- Must execute those scripts while being root.

 According to the requirements, the order of execution should be: